 On ‘Bad Contestant’, the 21-year-old creates a stunning debut that is packed with wisdom beyond his tentative years, and lyrics filled with scathing humour at every turn… It’s an impressive and consistently varied effort.”

-Throughout the summer of 2018, Matt can be found playing various festivals - full details on his website.
+Throughout the summer of 2018, Matt has been played multiple festivals and in November heads out on a headline UK tour - full details on his website.